Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 f"test_acc={100*correct/total:.2f}%")

-• For the first few hundred steps, mask_used stays near zero — the model isn’t confident on anything yet, so the unsupervised term contributes nothing.
-This is fine; the supervised loss is doing the work.
+• For the first few hundred steps, mask_used remains near zero: the model is not yet confident on anything, so the unsupervised term contributes nothing.
+This is expected; the supervised loss is performing the work.

-• Somewhere between step 1k and 3k, mask_used starts climbing into the 0.2–0.6 range, and test accuracy jumps noticeably.
-This is FixMatch “kicking in.”
+• Between approximately step 1,000 and step 3,000, mask_used begins climbing into the 0.2 to 0.6 range, and test accuracy increases noticeably.
+This is the point at which FixMatch begins to contribute substantively.

-• The 5,000-step budget here is an order of magnitude short of the paper.
-To reproduce their 94.93% on CIFAR-10 with 250 labels you need to train much longer and use a cosine learning-rate schedule plus EMA weights at evaluation time.
+• The 5,000-step budget here is an order of magnitude shorter than that used in the paper.
+Reproducing the reported 94.93% on CIFAR-10 with 250 labels requires much longer training, a cosine learning-rate schedule, and EMA weights at evaluation time.

-A realistic labeled-only baseline (same backbone, same 250 labels, no unlabeled data, just heavy augmentation) will land somewhere around 50–60% test accuracy.
+A realistic labelled-only baseline (the same backbone, the same 250 labels, no unlabelled data, with only heavy augmentation) tends to land in the range of 50% to 60% test accuracy.
 FixMatch approaches 95%.
-That 30+ point gap — from the same 250 labels — is the whole story of modern semi-supervised learning.
+That gap of more than 30 percentage points, from the same 250 labels, is the central result of modern semi-supervised learning.

 Real-World Applications Across Domains

-Semi-supervised learning earns its keep wherever the labeled/unlabeled data ratio is extreme and the cost of labeling is high.
+Semi-supervised learning is most valuable wherever the ratio of labelled to unlabelled data is extreme and the cost of labelling is high.

 Domain Why SSL fits Typical setup